 The downside of being self-employed is that there aren’t any office holiday parties to go to.
 Not that I went to my office party last year… I had gone the year before and was bored out of my mind.
+To be fair, most of the people who I worked with were much older than I was, so I only had a couple of friends there that I could chat with.
 The food didn’t impress me either.
 There were some generic spring rolls, a few chicken satay skewers and trays of sickeningly sweet desserts.
 The food at convention centres can be truly awful sometimes.

 This roasted tomato crostini recipe took a while for me to put together.
 I knew that I wanted tomatoes, feta and oregano, but I couldn’t figure out what to spread on the toast.
 Cream cheese seemed too heavy and olive oil wasn’t heavy enough.
 After puttering around my kitchen for a while, I eventually found a neglected bottle of black olive tapenade.
 Perfect!